nodejs/diagnostics/documentation/memory/step3/using_gc_traces.md

 const obs = new PerformanceObserver((list) => {
   const entry = list.getEntries()[0]
   /*
-  The entry would be an instance of PerformanceEntry contains metrics of garbage collection.
+  The entry would be an instance of PerformanceEntry containing metrics of garbage collection.
   For example:
   PerformanceEntry {